 The Department of Revenue Services (DRS) is ready to help you get answers to Connecticut tax questions.
-Visit the DRS website at www.ct.gov/DRS or call 1-800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours, 8:30 a.m. to 4:30 p.m.
-For personal assistance, visit the DRS office at 25 Sigourney Street, Hartford.
-Be sure to bring:
+Visit the DRS website at www.ct.gov/DRS or call 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours, 8:30 a.m. to 4:30 p.m.
+For personal assistance, refer to the back cover of this booklet for a list of DRS walk-in offices, telephone numbers, and office hours.
+If you visit, be sure to bring:

-- Schedule CT-K1, Copy 2 of federal Forms W-2, and any other form showing Connecticut income tax withheld; and - The completed federal Form 1041, U.S. Income Tax Return for Estates and Trusts.
+- Schedule CT-K1, Copy 2 of federal Forms W-2, and any other form showing Connecticut income tax withheld; and - The completed federal Form 1041, U.S. Income Tax Return for Estates and Trusts